The burning question for every entrepreneur is: Who Moved my USP?

 Going beyond product and service is key.
 This is where content steps in.
-Content which is valuable, helpful to the target audience.
+Content is valuable, helpful to the target audience.
 No one is interested in reading marketing collateral.
-Everyone is interested in solving their own problem.
+Everyone is interested in solving their own problems.
 Your content should help them do that.

 The authors say, “Marketers must get beyond the cycle of chasing campaign-oriented capabilities around every emerging channel….
 The creation, management, publishing, and promotion of content-driven experiences must become a strategic function in the business.”